mhshuvoalways/health-care-template/README.md

 This project is health care react template.

 ## Live on

-This site is live on: https://business-html-templete.netlify.app
+The user panel is live on: https://health-care-mhs.netlify.app The admin panel is live on: https://health-care-admin.netlify.app